 - Student evaluations of personal guidance interviews

-Evaluation of Bloxham’s careers programme is shared in a termly report with the Senior Leadership Team and Governors.
+Evaluation of Bloxham’s careers programme is shared in regular meetings with the Senior Leadership Team and Governors.
 Bloxham School’s progress towards achieving all Gatsby Benchmarks is measured annually using the online Compass tool.
 Individual Departments also conduct their own careers audits, which are shared with the Head of Careers (and other Heads of Department).
 The careers strategy and action plan is based upon the outcomes of these audits.

 A designated governor has responsibility for overseeing the quality of careers guidance.
 The Head of Careers reports to the Governors on a termly basis with a formal written report.